 Moving on to later years, the Edmeades family settled and began to farm the land along the Upper Waihou River in 1938.
 At this stage the river area was heavily covered with fern and ti tree, which was eventually cleared.
 During these early days, war trenches were dug along the Upper Waihou River as a result of the war scare, but were covered in without ever being used.

-The Te Waihou Walkway was officially opened by the then Prime Minister Helen Clarke on 15 April 2000.
+The Te Waihou Walkway was officially opened by the then Prime Minister Helen Clark on 15 April 2000.

 Send Us Your Feedback